Kythira: Climate

-Kythira has a Mediterranean climate (Köppen climate classification Csa) with mild, rainy winters and warm to hot dry summers.
+Kythira has a hot-summer Mediterranean climate (Köppen climate classification: Csa) with mild, rainy winters and warm to hot dry summers.

 Mythology

 In Ancient Greek mythology, Kythira was considered to be the island of celestial Aphrodite, the Goddess of love (cf. Cyprus, another island devoted to the Goddess of Love).
-She is said to have been birthed from sea foam near the island.
+Aphrodite is said to have been birthed from sea foam rising from the severed genitals of Uranus near the island.